 36. Take it seriously, but don’t take it personally

 Academia is fuelled by critique.
-When we write, present or publish something, we are opening ourselves up from feedback and critique from others.
+When we write, present or publish something, we are opening ourselves up to feedback and critique from others.

 It can be hard to deal with that, so here’s some advice I take on board whenever I present myself and my work to the public: